 |

 with additional clasps (Voss plate): expansion, distalization,

-vampire cuspids To
+To

 develop a narrow jaw or a crowding of side teeth into a healthy

-sides of the screw prevent the plate from lifting off when it is
+the plate from lifting off when it is screwed onward,

-fit and that part of its force falls flat.
-In this sense, the
+to avoid that it loses its proper fit and that most of its force falls flat.
+In

-grow down.
+down.
 The next photo shows a used plate expander with

 approximately 5 mm even in this stage with no more milk teeth

 left.
-Also the green specimen
+Also the green specimen under Plates

-against single-sided crossbite has additional clasps.
+single-sided crossbite has additional clasps.
 The

-b/w photo shows a successful re-distalization of 3 teeth which had
+b/w photo shows a successful re-distalization of 3 teeth which had migrated forward.

-simultaneous expansion, which was not used here.
-Teeth often
+was not used here.
+Teeth often move forward when milk teeth are

-Only 1 milk molar is left, but when
+Just 1 milk molar is left, but when it falls, it will provide

-it falls, it will provide another 2 mm of space.
-2
+another 2 mm of space.
+2 wire elements support this plate in

-appeared rotated due to excess of space.
+rotated due to excess of space.

 No

-manufacturers of countless fixed distalizers and bone
+contrast, manufacturers of countless fixed distalizers and

-piercing (micro-implantat anchorage) engage reputable
+„bone piercing“ (micro-implantat anchorage) engage reputable

-techniques, which endanger children as well as adults.
+which endanger children as well as adults.

+|